Jeffser/Alpaca/README.md

 > [!NOTE]
 > Available since Alpaca 6.0.0

+> [!NOTE]
+> It uses the default model from the latest instance you've used to generate the messages

-Quick Ask is a mini mode you can use to have a quick temporary chat that isn't save as a full chat.
+Quick Ask is a mini mode you can use to have a quick temporary chat that isn't saved as a full chat.

 Great for asking something, getting a response and moving on with your work.